pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 For example:

-For TiDB Operator v1.2.0-rc.2 and later versions, please use TOML format configuration:
+For TiDB Operator v1.2.0-rc.2 and later versions, configure the parameters in the TOML format as follows:

 ```yaml
 apiVersion: pingcap.com/v1alpha1